 - Lie on your back with your knees bent and feet flat on the floor. - Place your arms in "T" (out to the sides, palms facing up). - Gently tuck your chin and turn your head to one side.
-Drop both legs down to the opposite side, while keeping your arms and shoulders on the mat. - Hold this position for 30-60 seconds. - Return knees and head slowly to upright position, and slowly repeat procedure in the opposite direction. - Repeat 3-4 times.
+Drop both legs down to the opposite side, while keeping your arms and shoulders on the mat. - Repeat on the other side.

+Hold stretch for 30-60 seconds.
+Repeat 2-3 times on each side.
+Do 2-3 times per week.